Steven Kwan Player Props: Guardians vs. Rockies

 Rockies Pitching Rankings

-- The pitching staff for the Rockies has a collective eight K/9, which ranks 25th in the league.
+- The pitching staff for the Rockies has a collective 8.1 K/9, which ranks 25th in the league.

-- The Rockies have a 5.29 team ERA that ranks 27th among all league pitching staffs.
+- The Rockies have a 5.07 team ERA that ranks 25th across all MLB pitching staffs.

-- Rockies pitchers combine to allow 34 total home runs at a rate of 1.4 per game (third-most in the league).
+- The Rockies rank 25th in baseball in home runs surrendered (34 total, 1.4 per game).

-- Feltner makes the start for the Rockies, his fifth of the season.
-He is 1-2 with a 6.16 ERA and 21 strikeouts in 19 2/3 innings pitched.
+- Marquez (2-1 with a 4.41 ERA and 13 strikeouts in 16 1/3 innings pitched) gets the start for the Rockies, his fourth of the season.

-- In his most recent time out on Thursday, the righty went 5 2/3 scoreless innings against the Philadelphia Phillies while surrendering three hits.
+- The right-hander last appeared in relief on Sunday, April 16, when he threw 2/3 innings against the Seattle Mariners while giving up hits.

-- In four games this season, the 26-year-old has put up an ERA of 6.16, with 9.9 strikeouts per nine innings.
-Opponents are batting .243 against him.
+- The 28-year-old has an ERA of 4.41, with 7.2 strikeouts per nine innings, in three games this season.
+Opponents are batting .224 against him.

 © 2023 Data Skrive.
 All rights reserved.